MikeWLloyd/strprofiler_shiny/www/help.md

 ---

 ### Individual Sample Report
-For individual samples a report is generated with the following fields.
+For individual samples, a report is generated with the following fields.

 | Output Field | Description |
 | :--- |    :----   |